Is Life Insurance Taxable?

 • Pennsylvania: The inheritance tax bracket in the state of Pennsylvania is between 4.5% and 15%

 Generally, no federal inheritance tax is charged, but only the six states mentioned above in the US charge an inheritance tax.
 The inheritance tax may only affect if the deceased individual lived or owned a property in states like Iowa, Kentucky, Maryland, Nebraska, New Jersey, and Pennsylvania.
 Only the home of the deceased or the property’s location inherited matters.
-The tax rates from the states are determined independently by each one of them.
+The tax rates from the states are determined independently by each one.
 However, all states exempt surviving spouses from inheritance tax.
-Closely related individuals pay low rates while unrelated individuals pay very high rates.
+Closely related individuals pay low rates, while unrelated individuals pay very high rates.

 Does a Will Override a Beneficiary on a Life Insurance Policy?